Remembering the men from the Kingsdown and Creekside Cluster

 Up to 1st September, the Battalion remained at Swan Chateau and, during this time, working parties were supplied by day and night as carrying parties for the RE and 177 Tunnelling Company.
 The daytime working parties were chiefly concerned with road repairs and the construction of a rifle range in the vicinity of Swan Chateau.
 The men performed their tasks in very wet and windy weather, heavy rain falling every day.

 Enemy Gotha planes were very active and seemed to make a special point of attacking horse lines with machine guns and bombs.
 During one raid, on 31st August, about 40 horses were killed and injured in the horse lines situated just south west of Dikkebus on the La Clytte Road.

 The Battalion was relieved on 1st September by 24th Battalion at 515pm and moved to the support area via Café Belge, Ouderdom and Busseboom.

-Medal Records shows that Reuben Reader was awarded the posthumous Victory and British War Medals:-
+Medal Records shows that Reuben Reader was posthumously awarded the British War and Victory Medals:-

 British War Medal

 Click on image for larger version

 Eleven of our Creekside casualties served in London Regiments (several having initially enlisted into one of the County Battalions The Buffs (East Kent Regiment) or the The Queen's Own (Royal West Kent Regiment).
 These postings all took place in the latter half of the First World War and may have been drafted from a Kent Training Battalion into depleted London Regiments.